Richard Cassels: Powerscourt House (1741)

 Powerscourt House, Wicklow, was a large country house, originally a 13th-century castle, which was completely rebuilt by Cassels, starting in 1730 and finishing in 1741.
 The demesne was approximately 850 acre.
 The three-story house had at least 68 rooms.
 The entrance hall was 60 ft long and 40 ft wide where family heirlooms were displayed.
 The main reception rooms were on the first floor rather than more typically on the ground floor.
 King George IV was the guest of Richard Wingfield, 5th Viscount Powerscourt in August 1821.
 Mervyn Wingfield, 7th Viscount Powerscourt inherited the title and the Powerscourt estate, which comprised 49000 acre of land in Ireland, at the age of 8 in 1844.
 When he reached the age of 21 he embarked on an extensive renovation of the house and created new gardens.
-Inspiration for the garden design followed visits by Powerscourt to ornamental gardens at the Palace of Versailles, Schönbrunn Palace, Vienna and Schwetzingen Palace near uHeidelberg.
+Inspiration for the garden design followed visits by Powerscourt to ornamental gardens at the Palace of Versailles, Schönbrunn Palace, Vienna and Schwetzingen Palace near Heidelberg.
 The garden development took 20 years to complete in 1880.
 On a commanding hilltop position, Cassels deviated slightly from his usual sombre style, to give the house something of what John Vanbrugh would have called the 'castle air' – a severe Palladian facade terminated by two circular domed towers.
 The house was destroyed by fire in 1974 when it was owned by the Slazenger family and renovated in 1996.
 In the 1830s, the house was the venue for a number of conferences on unfulfilled Bible prophecies, which were attended by men such as John Nelson Darby and Edward Irving.
 These conferences were held under the auspices of Theodosia Wingfield Powerscourt, then the widow Lady Powerscourt.